 Beach Vintage's Tissue Holder!!!
 I mean, a tissue holder . . . made out of a hankie?
 The irony is not lost on me!

-Apartment Therapy shows how Framed Handkerchiefs can become instant wall art.
+Apartment Therapy shows how framed antique handkerchiefs can become instant wall art.
 And who doesn't like a quick and easy weekend craft project.

-Bumblebee Linens has a tutorial for making a VERY SIMPLE Hankie Pincushion.
+Bumblebee Linens has a tutorial for making a VERY SIMPLE Hankie Pincushion by repurposing vintage hankies.

 Have you made any crafts with vintage hankies lately?